parveen1/project-parveen/markdown.md

 # Subordinate

-**Subordinate knowledge information may be provided to delegate a subtree.
+**Subordinate knowledge information may be provided to delegate a sub tree.
 Subordinate knowledge information is maintained in the directory as a special referral object at the delegate point.
 The referral object acts as a delegation point, gluing two services together.
 This mechanism allows for hierarchical directory services to be constructed.**

-**NOTE:- This posible if one data str. tell you where we can find information about this DSA (another DIT) this is called referral**
+**NOTE:- This possible if one data str. tell you where we can find information about this DSA (another DIT) this is called referral**

 **But we use this referral to server collect all information and send to client**